copper-engine/copper-engine.github.io/docs/tutorial1.md

     }
 ```

-The workflow continues and can retrieve the response and handle it.
+The workflow continues and can retrieve the response data and handle it.

 ```Java
         final Response<HelloWorldResponse> response = getAndRemoveResponse(correlationId);